Contentlos/clp_medic/README.md

 ## Usage notes
 - Only on-duty medics can use medic interactions and the garage.
 Duty toggles are defined in `Config.DutyStations`.
 - Medic bag (`Config.Items.medicBag`) is registered as usable; when used, it opens a context menu for the nearest player within `Config.PatientRange`.
-- Treatments consume the relevant item (bandages, painkillers, adrenaline/defib) and apply effects on the target.
+- Treatments consume the relevant item (bandages, painkillers, adrenaline/defib) and apply effects on the target; medic bag usage satisfies the supply check for bandages/painkillers/heal.
 - Defibrillator (`Config.Items.defib`) uses a short charge animation; success is controlled by `Config.Defib.SuccessChance`.
 - Carry interaction is available on downed players via ox_target; medics can also place the patient down through the stop option.
 - EKG checks return simple vitals (health number + stable/instable/critical label) and update the NUI overlay.